Norwegian Fjords

 Fjord Cruises and Kayaking

-• To see close views of waterfalls and wildlife, ride on a boat with Geirangerfjord or Nærøyfjord.
+• To get close views of waterfalls and wildlife, consider taking a boat ride in Geirangerfjord or Nærøyfjord.

-• Kayaking on the cool water in Sogfjord for peaceful experience.
+• Kayaking on the calm water in Sogfjord for a peaceful experience.

 Wildlife Watching

-• Witness Orcas, Humpback Whale and sealing in Fazords.
+• Witness Orcas, Humpback Whales, and seals in Fazords.

 • Birdwatchers can visit Runde Island near Ålesund, which is home to puffins and other seabirds.